Daily Show Prep: Wednesday, January 15

 Katie Hill’s resignation is about much more than an alleged affair and explicit photos

-‘s no double-standard. list of engaged in unethical sexual trysts with staffers who faced ethics probes is long and extensive.
+There’s no double-standard.
+The list of men who engaged in unethical sexual trysts with staffers who faced ethics probes is long and extensive.

 Federal Judge partially reverses ruling to dismiss Nick Sandmann’s claims against WaPo